tortellini-tools/action/DESIGN.md

 ## Goal

-Gain insight in the license compatibility in software and its dependencies.
+Gain insight in potential problems regarding the licensing of software packages we develop at eScienceCenter

 ## Purpose

-This tool should produce a report about the license compatibility for 1 on more pieces of software and their dependencies.
+This tool should produce a report about the license compatibility for 1 or more pieces of software and their dependencies.

 ## Background

-To use open source software a license needs to applied to it.
+To use open source software, a license needs to be applied to it.
-Most software have dependencies which also have licenses.
+Most software have dependencies which themselves have licenses.
 Not all licenses can be combined with each other.
-It is often difficult to find out the licenses of the dependencies and conflicts.
+It is often difficult to find out the licenses of the dependencies, and to gain insight into whether there are any conflicting licenses in use in a software package.

 ## Personas

-At Netherlands eScience Center (NLeSC) there is need of more attention to the licensing issues.
+At the Netherlands eScience Center (NLeSC) there is a need for more attention to licensing issues.
 Personas in the center are

--   program manager, someone responsible for software created in a program.
+-   program manager, someone accountable for software adhering to guidelines and best practices.
--   research software engineer, someone writing software for a project in a program
+-   research software engineer, someone writing software

 ## User stories

-### Does this program have software that have potential license problems
+### Does this project have software with license problems

-As a program manager at the NLeSC I would like have a tool that can find potential license problems in the software created in a program.
+As a program manager at NLeSC I would like have a tool that can find potential license problems in the software created in a project.

 ### Does my piece of software have potential license problems

-As a research software engineer at the NLeSC I would like to find out if the dependencies of my piece of software has license violations.
+As a research software engineer at NLeSC I would like to find out if my piece of software has any license violations.

 ## Theoretical steps